Evnia Partners With Ground Zero Gaming For Exclusive 2025 Season Collaboration

 Redefining Esports and Gaming Innovation

-Philips Evnia, inspired by the Greek word ?????a (Evnia), which means 'to show interest in protecting and supporting someone,' is committed to transforming the gaming industry through inclusivity and cutting-edge technology.
+Philips Evnia, inspired by the Greek word Εύνοια (Evnia), which means“to show interest in protecting and supporting someone,” is committed to transforming the gaming industry through inclusivity and cutting-edge technology.
 This partnership with Ground Zero Gaming provides the ideal platform to showcase Evnia's groundbreaking displays while empowering the Australian esports scene.

 A Partnership Built on Innovation and Excellence